-Initial awareness meeting
+Initial awareness or scoping meeting

 Potential attendees are usually identified through the Steering Group members' networks and contacts.

 While the format of the meeting may vary depending on the nature and number of attendees, the key elements to include on the agenda are:

 - information about the JLA and its aims, process and outcomes

 - why a PSP on this particular topic is relevant and important

 - feedback, including how to access the relevant communities